crdrost/kells/README.md

 You may optionally provide a type library and an intended type, and before the expression is evaluated it will be typechecked.
 You may optionally provide the expression as a string of kells code, in which case it will be parsed into the parse tree before any of this stuff happens.

+Of course depending on what's in your `lib` this function can hypothetically do anything.